shirish93/shirish93.github.io/_failedprojects/blockchain.md

 **Trusting trust, and so forth**

 The core limitation of blockchain technology emerged as a central theme.
 Blockchain is the most useful in environments with a complete lack of trust between participants.
-However, in most real-world scenarios, there's always a reasonable amount of trust between business counterparties.
+However, in most realistic scenarios, there's always a reasonable amount of trust between business counterparties.
 Legal contracts and government institutions exist to enforce rules and make the process of cross-organizational trust and coordination easier.
 In such cases, the use of a trusted intermediary could often achieve the same results without the complexities of blockchain.
 Our exploration revealed that technology alone cannot solve the fundamental issue of trust.

 **Beyond Legitimate Applications**